Australian cricket team in England and Ireland in 2001: Background

-Tour matches refer to County cricket matches and international one-day tests.
+Tour matches refer to County cricket matches and international one-day matches.

 They also played a one-day series against Ireland.
 These games were played between the five matches played in the Ashes series.

 Australia also played in the NatWest Series with England and Pakistan.

 Australia team

 Coach

 The coach of the team was John Buchanan, who coached the team between 1999 and 2007.
 Buchanan had previously led the Queensland cricket team to their first Sheffield Shield title.
 In his tenure as coach, Australia won three Cricket World Cups.

 Captain

 The Australian team was captained by Steve Waugh who had captained the side since 1999 to what cricket editor S Rajesh described as their "most successful peak in decades".

-Vice-captain was wicketkeeper Adam Gilchrist, who was described as "instrumental" to the teams success.
+Vice-captain was wicketkeeper Adam Gilchrist, who was described as "instrumental" to the team's success.
 The Australian batting side was headed by Damien Martyn, with the "Dream Team", bowling side including Brett Lee, Shane Warne, Glenn McGrath and Jason Gillespie.